 - Pumpkins are packed with antioxidants.
 Being rich in vitamins and proteins, pumpkins are very nutritious.
 Not to forget chickens love their seeds.
 Pumpkin seeds contain 30 grams of protein per 100 grams of seeds.

-Meal wormsare source of protein. good
+Meal worms are good source of protein.

 - Clean water should be available to the chickens at all times, that is how you prevent them from any possible bacteria or disease.
 The solution to dirty water is employing nipple drinkers.

 - Probiotics strengthen the immune system and help chickens digest the food more easily and efficiently.
 By providing probiotics, the chickens will grow better and stay healthier.

 Moreover, when it comes down to the coop, it must be clean, because a clean coop is a healthy coop.

 The hygiene among the chickens in a flock is of

 While chickens have a very sensitive respiratory system that can be easily affected and irritated by mold or ammonia.